-Understanding how you grieve and finding ways to cope with your loss can bring you closer to the day when memories bring smiles instead of tears.
+Understanding the ways in which you personally grieve & finding ways to cope with loss that work for you, can help to bring you closer to the day when memories can bring smiles instead of tears.

-Following are a few resources that may help in a time of need.
-Please know that you are not alone during the grieving process.
+Please know that you are not alone during this grieving process.